 Inside Sales Representative Must-Have Resume Skills and Keywords

-  The top three keywords people who held Inside Sales Representative descriptions listed on their resumes are Inside Sales (appearing on 36.32%), Vendor Management (appearing on 9.31%), and Customer Relationship Management (appearing on 9.17%).
-54.8% of resumes with Inside Sales Representative descriptions have at least one of these terms.
+The top three keywords people who held Inside Sales Representative descriptions listed on their resumes are Inside Sales (appearing on 23.11%), Customer Service (appearing on 20.14%), and MS Office (appearing on 9.23%).
+52.48% of resumes with Inside Sales Representative descriptions have at least one of these terms.
 The Resume Checklist will help you make sense of whether or not employers are also demanding these skills.
-CRM, Database, and Business Administration are still quite common, and a respectable share of skills found on resumes for Inside Sales Representative with 21.12% of the total.
-At 24.07%, Outlook, Invoicing, Relationship Management, and Account Management appear far less frequently, but are still a significant portion of the 10 top Inside Sales Representative skills and qualifications found on resumes.
+Scheduling, CRM, and Communication Skills are still quite common, and a respectable share of skills found on resumes for Inside Sales Representative with 21.34% of the total.
+At 26.18%, Collaboration, Technical, Accountable, and Account Management appear far less frequently, but are still a significant portion of the 10 top Inside Sales Representative skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Inside Sales Representative job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Inside Sales Representative on their resumes.

 Top Inside Sales Representative Skills